Ward Melville High School: Achievements

 Ward Melville High School has been recognized as a School of Excellence by the United States Department of Education and carries this designation on each student's transcript and diploma.
 It was ranked within the top 500 high schools in America in 2004 by MSNBC Newsweek.
 It was named, among three other Long Island high schools, a National Blue Ribbon winner for academic excellence by the U.S. Department of Education in 2022.

 The proximity of Ward Melville to Stony Brook University has encouraged the school to house a very strong science research program.
 This program annually produces many winners in the Intel Science Talent Search, the Intel International Science and Engineering Fair and other science competitions.
 In 1998, Ward Melville had the highest number of Science Talent Search finalists in the United States (4 out of 40), and in 2006, it tied for the greatest number of semifinalists (12 out of 300).

 In 2008, Ward Melville achieved the highest number of Intel Semifinalists in the nation with 13 students.
 Over the past nine years, 2002–2010, Ward Melville has produced a total of 85 Intel semi-finalists and 11 finalists, the third-most of any secondary school in the United States.

 Lacrosse

 The school's lacrosse team has won several New York State championships: 1978, 1988, 1989, 1992, 1997, 1999, 2000, 2013, 2017, and 2018.
-The team has a healthy rivalry with West Islip High School, against whom the Patriots have matched up in seven of the past eight county championship games.
+The team has a healthy rivalry with West Islip High School.
 The Patriots went 22-0 and received the number one national ranking in 2013.